 TGm editor, please update the following bullet in this subclause as shown below:

-If a STA has set up a scheduled SP, it shall automatically transition to awake state at each SP.
-Therefore, the APSD-capable AP shall transmit frames associated with admitted traffic with the APSD subfield equal to 1 in the TSPECs buffered for the STA during a scheduled SP.
+If a STA has set up a scheduled SP the APSD-capable AP shall transmit frames associated with admitted traffic with the APSD subfield equal to 1 in the TSPECs buffered for the STA during a scheduled SP.
 If the STA has set up to use unscheduled SPs, the AP shall buffer BUs using delivery-enabled ACs until it has received a trigger frame using a trigger-enabled AC from the non-AP STA, which indicates the start of an unscheduled SP.
 A trigger frame received by the AP from a STA that already has an unscheduled SP underway shall not trigger the start of a new unscheduled SP.
 The AP transmits BUs destined for the STA and using delivery-enabled ACs during an unscheduled SP.
-The Traffic Indicator field in the Bitmap Control field of the TIM element shall be set to 1 when non-GCR-SP non-SYNRA group addressed traffic that is not to be delivered using group AID is buffered, according to 9.4.2.5 (TIM element).

 NOTE 1—Transmission of BUs during an unscheduled SP is constrained by the max SP length.